giftedunicorn/myreact/README.md

 2. render virtual dom on the real dom

 # render components
-1. update render function, can handle react function components and class components
+1. update render function, render can handle react function components and class components
-2. add createComponent, setComponentProps, and createComponent
+2. add createComponent, setComponentProps, and createComponent to handle components
-3. implement react life cycle functions
+3. implement react life cycle functions in createComponent, setComponentProps and createComponen
+4. now react will replace all DOM when updating, it's expensive